AlCash07/ACTL/doc/actl/functional/traits.rst

 ********************************
-Functional traits
+Function traits
 ********************************

-Functional traits provide information about a function, such as return and parameter types.
+Function traits provide information about a function, such as return and parameter types.
-The following function types are supported:
+The following function categories are supported:

 * free functions;
 * free function pointers;